 COURSE LOAD

-The Master of Science in College Athletic Administration consists of eight terms.
-The typical load is one class (three semester hours) per term; however, students will be required to take two classes during two of the terms.
-To earn the Master of Science degree, student will need to complete a total of 30 semester hours of course work.
+The MS.CAA program consists of ten terms.
+The typical load is one class (three semester hours) per term.
+To earn the MS.CAA degree, students need to complete a total of thirty semester hours of course work.